DRT2034/DRT2034.github.io/_posts/2025-12-13-Senseo_PCB_P3.markdown

 categories: Senseo
 published: true
 ---
 We’ve now seen the most basic version of logic gates, RTL.
 The main idea there was that transistors are turned ON when high input is applied to the gate, resulting in a connection between drain and source and current being conducted (let through).
 Resistors then form the base of creating the logic gates.
-The inefficiencies lie mainly in the use of current to switch which wastes power, not scaling well (need lots of resistors) and having a low noise margin (meaning they easily turn ON).
+The inefficiencies lie mainly in the use of current to switch which wastes power, not scaling well (need lots of resistors) and having a low noise margin (meaning small voltage fluctuations can be misinterpreted as logic levels).

 Complementary MOS (CMOS) logic uses MOSFET transistors in a complementary fashion.
 We’ve used MOSFET’s quite a bit to explain things, as they’re modern and the logic is the same, but haven’t yet explored what they truly are.